vahidzee/HardWar-2019-Client/ReadMe.md

 After finding the serial port your device is connected to, enter the port name in `settings.py` as a value of `serial_port_name`, you can also change `serial_baudrate` and `serial_timeout` to your desired values.

+### Network Address
+Set `server_address` and `server_port` to announced values.

+### Log Settings
+If `serial_log` is set to `True`, every Serial output of your Arduino device will be displayed in both two running modes.

+If `network_log` is set to `True`, every received data from server will be displayed in both two running modes.

+## Usage
+### Running options
+There are Two Running Options:
+1. Binding Arduino to the network: `python main.py` which binds your Arduino device to the server specified by `server_address` and `server_port` in settings.
+2. Debugging Arduino's Connection: `python main.py debug_arduino` which sends the byte-array set by `arduino_debug_message` in `settings.py` file.

+### Accessing Data From Arduino's Side
+Every data sent to your device is accessible through Arduino's Serial read methods and all your Serial output results will be read by Client Application.